bjornedstrom/python-signify/README.md

 python-signify is tested on a few versions of Python 2 and 3.

-The `signify.pure` module has a Python implementation of some parts of Signify, without requiring the `signify` binary:
+The `signify.pure` module has a Python implementation of some parts of Signify, without requiring the `signify` binary.
+This module has two dependencies:

 - [python-ed25519](https://github.com/warner/python-ed25519]) (`pip install ed25519`)
 - [py-bcrypt](py-bcrypt) (`pip install py-bcrypt`)